-The aggregate fees billed by the independent auditors to the Corporation and its subsidiaries for other professional services rendered were \$30,000 in fiscal 2023 (nil in fiscal 2022).
+The aggregate fees billed by the independent auditors to the Corporation and its subsidiaries for other professional services rendered were \$27,125 in fiscal 2024 (\$30,000 in fiscal 2023).
 Other fees include fees for services provided other than those included above.